jenkinsci/JenkinsPipelineUnit/README.md

 implement `toString()`, it can be tricky or impossible to validate the call values in a test.

-Take the following simple example.
+Take the following simple example:

 ```groovy
 Map pretendArgsFromFarUpstream = [